realm/jazzy/README.md

 extra arguments to `xcodebuild`, for example
 `jazzy --build-tool-arguments -scheme,MyScheme,-target,MyTarget`.

+If you want to generate docs for several modules at once then see [Documenting multiple modules](#documenting-multiple-modules).

 You can set options for your project’s documentation in a configuration file, `.jazzy.yaml` by default.
 For a detailed explanation and an exhaustive list of all available options, run `jazzy --help config`.